dliedke/ChatGPTExtension/StoreInfo/StoreOverview.txt

 ## What's New

-- 7.1 - Added Python project support for New File button and default extension when project type not detected to blank
+- 7.1 - Added Python project support for New File button and no extension when project type is not detected

 - 7.0 - With the help of m1001111, Codex and Claude: Dark/light theme support according to VS.NET.
 Buttons now in the bottom closer to mouse.
 Fixed GPT attach file menu.
 Configurable button texts.